 Instant Pot Zuppa Toscana Soup (Video)

-If you’re a fan of Instant Pot soup, you’re going to love this Instant Pot Zuppa Toscana Soup!
-And my version of this amazing Italian-inspired Zuppa Toscana Soup soup is low-carb, Keto, and gluten-free, and the recipe also has stovetop instructions.
+If you’ve enjoyed the Zuppa Toscana at the Olive Garden, you’re going to love this Instant Pot Zuppa Toscana Soup!
+And my version of this amazing Italian-inspired soup is low-carb, Keto, and gluten-free, and the recipe also has stovetop instructions.

-But when I had the idea for a Keto version of Zupppa Toscana Soup, I didn’t need to google it.
-I knew there would be other bloggers who had made their version of this tasty soup, and I didn’t care.
-I love the ingredients in Zuppa Toscana soup so much I wanted to make my own version even if it wasn’t that original.
+When I first had the idea for a Keto version of Zupppa Toscana Soup, I knew there would be other bloggers who had made this tasty soup.
+But I loved the flavors in this Italian soup so much I wanted to make my own version even if it wasn’t that original.